tcflab/protocols/Viral_Load_Primer_Preparation.md

 - SIV 1635-R    CACTAGKTGTCTCTGCACTATPTGTTTTG

-  - The P and K are modified bases that we use in our probe.
+  - The P and K are modified bases that we use in our primers.
 They bind certain combinations of bases with equal efficiency.
 They are available through Biosearch Technologies.

 - ZIKV_Lanc_univ_F    CGYTGCCCAACACAAGG